runemadsen/rune.js/README.md

 - **Beautiful drawing API**.
 Make it pleasant to draw any type of shape via code.
 - **Vector output**.
 Focus on SVG output, which is a great fit for both print and digital designers.
 - **Scene graph**.
-Make a powerful scene graph that beginners can easily ignore, and advanced users will grow to love.
+Make a powerful scene graph that beginners can ignore, and advanced users will grow to love.
 - **Chaining syntax**.
 Inspired by jQuery and D3, let people draw shapes by chaining their methods.
 - **Virtual dom**.
 Update the SVG element via [virtual-dom](https://github.com/Matt-Esch/virtual-dom) to optimize for speed.
 - **Geometry helpers**.
 Provide native functions to help with complicated geometry calculations like hit testing, polygon diffing, and point-on-curve.